dwpery/ClockWebApp/docs/PRIVACYPOLICY.md

 ## Changes to the Policy

 We will be updating the policy in future and so you will recieve a pop up asking you to re-read the policy and make sure you are happy with the new information.
-You will not be aloud to use the app until you have pressed a button saying you have read and agree to the changes.
+You will not be aloud to use the app until you have pressed a button saying you have read and agreed to the changes.